10D24D/NiceFont/docs/README_EN.md

 ### Changelog

+- **v1.2** : -1.
+Support font adjustment in iframes to solve the problem that some websites (such as DingTalk Online documents) cannot adjust fonts. -2.
+Modify the README document; -3.
+Add language support for script names and descriptions.
+- **v1.1** : -1.
+Resolved the issue where supported font families could not be applied; -2.
+Support handling font adjustments in the Shadow DOM to solve the problem that some websites (such as bilibili) are unable to adjust fonts;
 - **v1.0**: Initial version with support for font size adjustment, font type selection, dynamic adjustment, timed adjustment, and memory settings.
-- **v1.1** :
-    - 1. Resolved the issue where supported font families could not be applied;
-    - 2. Support handling font adjustments in the Shadow DOM to solve the problem that some websites are unable to adjust fonts;
-    - 3. Modify the README document.

 ### Contact